Richard Eckersley (footballer): Manchester United

-Eckersley was born in Salford, Greater Manchester.
+Eckersley was born in Salford, Greater Manchester. and grew up in Walkden.
 He made his first appearance for Manchester United in February 2004, when he played for the under-17 side as a 14-year-old against Manchester City.
 He joined the club as a trainee in July 2005, and started playing for the under-18s soon after.
 However, a long-term injury kept him out of contention for almost eight months, and he only made three appearances in the 2005–06 season.
 In 2006–07, he established himself as a regular in the under-18 side, making 25 appearances in all competitions.
 He also made his first appearance for the reserve team on 15 February 2007, when he played in a goalless draw away to Bolton Wanderers.
 On 8 May 2007, he was named at right back for the final of the Manchester Senior Cup against Manchester City; the team lost the match 3–1.

 The following season saw Eckersley emerge as a regular reserve team player, making 23 appearances in all competitions as the team reached the final of the Lancashire Senior Cup and the final of the Manchester Senior Cup for the second year in a row.
 Eckersley played in both matches, and finally got his hands on a Manchester Senior Cup winners' medal at the second time of asking.
 He also got his first taste of first team football in December 2007, when he was named as an unused substitute for United's dead rubber Champions League group stage match against Roma.

 He continued in the reserve team in 2008–09, and was also named on the bench for the first team's 3–1 League Cup third round win over Middlesbrough.
-He made his first team debut in an FA Cup fixture at home to Tottenham Hotspur on 24 January 2009, coming on as a 53rd-minute substitute for fellow debutant Fábio da Silva.
+He made his first team debut in an FA Cup fixture at home to Tottenham Hotspur on 24 January 2009, coming on as a 53rd-minute substitute for fellow debutant Fabio.
 His league debut came three days later, on 27 January 2009, when he came on as a 71st-minute substitute for Gary Neville in a 5–0 win over West Bromwich Albion.
 On 1 March 2009, Eckersley was named on the substitutes bench for the League Cup Final which United won 4–1 on penalties, this gave Eckersley the first medal of his career.